Stillness Silences the Sound of Striving

-At a park, he deeply inhales, removes his implants, stills himself, exhales.
-His world is calm and he is simply being.
+At a park, he deeply inhales, removes his implants, stills himself.
+Exhales.
+His world is calm.
+He’s simply being.
 The kingdom of God warms his heart.
 In this place, in this stillness, he doesn’t need to strive with the world and he doesn’t need control.

 In my stillness, nor do I.